Saleem7x3/mewact/README.md

 The attached command_library.json contains all available commands with their IDs.
 MewAct will read your output via OCR and match to the best command.

+⚠️ MUST: ALWAYS start with this command to see the user's screen first:
+&&$47 1 mew act $$&47

 VARIABLES (for long text):
 &&VAR 1 your long content here VAR&&
 &&$47 2 type $V1 $$&47